frebergguru/Seats-pdo-intl/README.md

 * Remove all unnecessary code
 * Optimize the code
 * Add more features like change seat reservation, delete account and so on
+* Add support for sending rich mail
+* Make custom images instead of using unicode chars.

 ## map.txt:
 ```